falkr/reflect-2/README.md

     ├── frontend                # Frontend files
     ├── docker-compose.yml      # docker-compose file.
 Used for running the project in docker ├── traefik.yaml            # Traefik file.
-Used as reverse proxy
+Used as reverse proxy └── Makefile                # Makefile.
+Contains all the commands for running the backend

 #### backend